-- He was buried at Green Mount Cemetery in Baltimore, Maryland.
+- He was interred at Green Mount Cemetery, Baltimore, Maryland.

 - The following appeared on 15 March 1889 in the Galveston Daily News: Mr. J. G. Goldthwaite of this city is in receipt of a private telegram containing the sad announcement that Hon.
 John A. Campbell, formerly associate justice of the United States supreme court, and afterward assistant secretary of war for the confederate states, died at his home in Baltimore on Tuesday afternoon, aged nearly 78.